Falmouth-Games-Academy/ga-computer-advice/readme.md

 For these courses we recommend a computer that has plenty of power, as students will be working on or with complex 3D assets and game engines, which are notoriously resource heavy.

+Please note, if you want to limit the costs, we recommend that you purchase the minimum spec desktop.
+You can then upgrade components at a later date e.g. swap in a more powerful graphics card in the final year of your studies

 **Recommended Desktop Specifications**

 * Rough price range: £1380-£2000